Crazy Eights (film)

-Crazy Eights is a 2006 B-horror film that follows the story of six companions as they fill the last request of a dead friend.
+Crazy Eights is a 2006 American horror film that follows the story of six companions as they fill the last request of a dead friend.
 The film is distributed by the After Dark Horrorfest which annually releases an eight-part movie collection that typically is likened towards the movie genres of horror and thriller, Crazy Eights being part of the 2007 series released by the movie collection.
+The film stars Traci Lords, Dina Meyer, George Newbern, Gabrielle Anwar, Dan DeLuca and Frank Whaley.